Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 To use an existing project in Python 3 though, you need to migrate your existing database first.
 This section explains how to do that.

-ZODB itself is compatible with Python 3, but a database created in Python 2.7 cannot be used in Python 3 without modifying it.
+ZODB itself is compatible with Python 3, but a database created in Python 2.7 can't be used in Python 3 without modifying it.
 See {ref}`why-do-i-have-to-migrate-my-database-label` for technical background.